7 Odd Tools That are Invaluable for Some Trades

 - Slide the insulation knife through the slotted clamping arm and get to hanging.

 No more kneeling on the ground or changing blades every 15 minutes, and no more pulling half-cut batts apart with your hands, throwing tons of nasty fibers into the air.
-The Shut N Cut is available online.
+Plus: Get to know these pros and cons of the most commonly used types of insulation.

 Another great reciprocating saw accessories from Spyder is the Spyder Scraper blade, which transforms your reciprocating saw into a power scraper.
 These blades aren’t tough enough for concrete or tile demo, but they do a nice job of removing vinyl flooring or glue-down carpeting.
 One warning, though: A sharp Spyder Scraper blade will chew right through a wood subfloor.
 The trick is to keep the saw at a low angle and let the tool do the work—don’t push too hard.